sariabuqoura/CISSP/README.md

 * Showing both is the only way to diprove negligence.
 ### Security Policy, Standards, Procedures, And Guidenlines
 Developing and implementing documented security policy, standard, procedures, and guideline produces a solid and reliable security infrastructure
+Once the security policy documentation is reasonably complet, it can be used to guide decisions
 * Policy
   * Mandatory
   * Define the scope of security needed by the organization.